Protect Your Data by Locking and/or Hiding Formulas in Microsoft Excel

 There are many situations in which you may want to hide formulas in worksheets.
 Perhaps you don't want a client to see the markup added to the final total or a commission calculation or you simply don't want others to see your formulas.
 This strategy can be used in earlier versions of Excel as well.

-Users have the ability to view formulas in the Formula Bar in Excel when they click on a cell or to use the Show Formulas button on the Formulas tab in the Ribbon (you can also press Control + ~):
+Users have the ability to view formulas in the Formula Bar in Excel when they click on a cell or to use the Show Formulas command on the Formulas tab in the Ribbon (you can also press Ctrl + ~):

 You can paste values over formulas but you will then lose the formulas.
 A great option is to hide formulas using a two-step process – use the Format Cells dialog to hide formulas in cells and then protect the sheet.